davidvdev/responsive-web-design-exercise/README.md

 - Translating the design from mobile to desktop is easier than vice-versa, thus it should require less time to build the site.
 - Mobile first encourages you to think about what content is the most important - and prioritize them.
-- It's easier to detect performance related issues, such as the slow loading of large image files, on mobile devices and it's better to deal with performance issues early on.
 - A design based on a small screen width, although not ideal, is usable on larger devices, however the reverse is often not the case.

 ## First Step to Enabling a Better Experience on Mobile